Auto Insurance Glossary

 Auto Insurance Terms and Definitions: Bottom Line

-Understanding auto insurance terms helps drivers manage coverage and communicate with their insurer more effectively.
-Knowing these definitions makes reviewing your policy or filing a claim easier and can help you save money by making informed decisions about coverage and claims.
+Understanding auto insurance terms lets you manage coverage and communicate with your insurer more effectively.
+These definitions make reviewing your policy or filing a claim easier and show you where to save money on coverage.

 Compare Auto Insurance Rates